Ritikrupam/Disaster-Damage-Assessment-Using-Satellite-Imagery/README.md

 ## Overview

-This project uses Deep Learning to automatically detect and classify disaster damaged buildings from satellite imagery.
+This project uses Deep Learning to automatically detect and classify disaster-damaged buildings from satellite imagery.

-The system leverages xBD/xView2 datasets and segmentation networks for building localization and damage assessment.
+The system leverages xBD/xView2 datasets and advanced segmentation networks for building localization and damage assessment.

 ---